Original Research

 No server-side rendering

 WordPress generates HTML on the server for each request, but the JavaScript-heavy front ends built by most page builders negate this advantage.
 The browser still waits for the full JS bundle to hydrate before anything becomes interactive.
-Sites built on modern frameworks score 2x to 3x higher on the same Google test.
+Sites built on modern frameworks can score higher when they ship less client-side JavaScript and fewer render-blocking assets.

 What this means for practice owners

-Google confirmed in 2021 that page experience, including Core Web Vitals, is a ranking signal.
-Sites that pass get a measurable advantage in mobile search results.
-Sites that fail get pushed down.
-In a local market like Houston dental, where patients compare 3 to 4 practices before calling, the site that loads first gets seen first.
+Google has treated page experience, including Core Web Vitals, as one search signal among many.
+Passing does not guarantee rankings, but failing creates a visible user-experience handicap.
+In a local market like Houston dental, where patients compare 3 to 4 practices before calling, the site that loads first is easier to evaluate.

 The 74% failure rate means most Houston dental practices are competing with a handicap they don't know about.
 Their marketing team buys Google Ads to drive traffic to a site that takes 4.7 seconds to load.
 Patients tap the back button before the phone number appears.